The Open 2022 latest odds: Who is the favourite to win at St Andrews?

 What time will it start?

-Tee times will be spread out throughout Thursday and Friday, but the early starters will go off at around 6am BST (1am ET) for the first round.
+Tee times will be spread out throughout Thursday and Friday, but the early starters will go off at around 6.30am BST (1.30am ET) for the first two rounds.

 What TV channel is it on?